Sakelig/m-bachelor/README.md

 # READ THIS FIRST!!
 ---- START ----

+Make a `.env` file similiar to `.env.exampel` NOTE!
+POSTGRES_HOST has to be local when running the frontend locally

 To run locally:
 `npm install` => `npm run dev`
+`docker compose up db`

+To run fully dockerized:
+`docker compose up`

 To run dockerized:
 Note: install Docker https://docs.docker.com/get-docker/ then =>